 Research the homeschool requirements for the state in which you reside.
 You can find links to each state's homeschool laws here.
-If you are required to create an educational portfolio for your child and present it at a yearly evaluation, follow the guidelines outlined under your state's homeschool laws and adapt this suggested format to fulfill your state's guidelines.
+If you are required to create an educational portfolio for your child and present it at a yearly evaluation, follow the guidelines outlined under your state's homeschool laws and adapt the following suggested format to fulfill your state's guidelines.

 Supplies needed for an educational portfolio